pipe-cd/pipecd/docs/content/en/docs-dev/concepts/_index.md

 ### Control Plane

-A centralized component managing deployment data and provides gPRC API for connecting `piped`s as well as all web-functionalities of PipeCD such as authentication, showing deployment list/details, application list/details, delivery insights...
+A centralized component managing deployment data and provides gRPC API for connecting `piped`s as well as all web-functionalities of PipeCD such as authentication, showing deployment list/details, application list/details, delivery insights...

 ### Project